 A student from another college hoping to visit and stay overnight with your friend who lives in an NYU residence hall?
 A contractor with an assignment on campus?
 A parent hoping to look at your student's room during a visit to New York?
 A vendor planning to stop by to pitch a service you offer?

 For 2020-2021, NYU is adopting strict standards for visitors and vendors and limiting access.

 During Fall 2020, access to NYU buildings will be limited for the safety of the community.
-This policy is informed by State Public Health Guidelines and aims to provide a consistent approach to screening that is in parallel with the screening process in place for all NYU community members.
+This policy is informed by New York State Department of Health Guidelines for Higher Education in conjunction with other public health guidance and aims to provide a consistent approach to density management, remote courses and telework that is in parallel with the screening and testing process in place for all NYU community members who are on campus.

 - Non-essential visits are not permitted until further notice.

 - Events or social gatherings with external visitors will not be held until further notice.

 - Where feasible, in-person appointments, demos, meetings or sessions should instead be held virtually.